syntevo/blog/_posts/2022/2022-10-19-non-commercial-licensing-changes-for-smartgit-22-1.md

 The new licensing conditions are now enforced by requiring a [non-commercial license](https://www.syntevo.com/register-non-commercial/).

 We have decided to take this step, because the current proportion of non-commercial users is above 60%.
-For a B2B-product in the Software industry, this is in stark contrast with the overall number of Software developers compared to the number of primary open source developers and academic users 😉
+For a B2B-product in the Software industry, this is in stark contrast with the overall number of Software developers compared to the number of primary open source developers and academic users 😉.

 ##### SmartSVN and SmartSynchronize

-We have applied the same licensing changes for SmartSVN 14.3 and SmartSynchronize 4.4.
+Except of the hobby users we have applied the same licensing changes for SmartSVN 14.3 and SmartSynchronize 4.4.
 Your [non-commercial license](https://www.syntevo.com/register-non-commercial/) will work with these products out-of-the-box.